Advisory Council on Historic Preservation: Chairman

 In March 2018, Aimee Jorjani was nominated by President Donald Trump as the first full-time chairman of the Advisory Council on Historic Preservation (ACHP), earning Senate confirmation in June 2019.
-Jorjani has nearly 20 years of experience in the fields of government and cultural resources from a variety of perspectives including both executive and legislative branches, as well as the non-profit sector.
-Her career began on Capitol Hill working as a legislative aide to Rep. Paul Ryan (R-WI).
-She later moved to the U.S. Department of the Interior (DOI) and had several positions, including serving as the Deputy Secretary's Special Assistant for Historic Preservation.
-A native of Milwaukee, Wisconsin, Ms. Jorjani is a graduate of Northern Michigan University and Goucher College, with a Masters in Historic Preservation.
 Jorjani's term of office was due to end on June 10, 2021.
 President Joe Biden asked for Jorjani's resignation on February 5, 2021.

 President Joe Biden nominated Sara Bronin as the next chair of the Advisory Council on Historic Preservation on June 24, 2021.
 Bronin was confirmed by the Senate on 22 December, 2022.

+During Trump's second term he did not initially nominate a chairman rather appointing a Vice Chairman Travis Voyles who would serve one year until June 2026.

 List of chairmen of the Advisory Council on Historic Preservation

 This is an incomplete list of chairmen since 1966.
 Until 2019, all chairmen were appointed directly by the president.
-From 2018 the chairman has been nominated by the president and confirmed with the advise and consent of the Senate:
+From 2018 the chairman has been nominated by the president and confirmed with the advice and consent of the Senate: